Southwest Rapid Rewards review: Perfect for travelers of all types

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

-If you’re wondering if it’s worth joining their frequent flyer program, Southwest Rapid Rewards, you should know that there are a number of credit cards that can put you on the fast track to the program’s amazing perks.
-In addition, the welcome bonuses on the following cards (three of which are offering increased 60,000-point bonuses at the moment) currently still count toward the points required to qualify for the Southwest Companion Pass, one of the best deals in travel.
+If you’re wondering if it’s worth joining their frequent flyer program, Southwest Rapid Rewards, you should know that there are a number of airline credit cards that can put you on the fast track to the program’s amazing perks.
+The welcome bonuses on the best Southwest credit cards count toward the points requirement to qualify for the Southwest Companion Pass, one of the best deals in travel.

 - Southwest Rapid Rewards® Plus Credit Card